aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/insert-picture-in-word-document/_index.md

 using Run = DocumentFormat.OpenXml.Wordprocessing.Run;
 {{< /highlight >}}

-The following code example demonstrates how to insert image into a body part of a Word document using the main function **InsertAPicture** and then a sub function **AddImageToBody**.
+The following code example shows how to insert image into a body part of a Word document using the main function **InsertAPicture** and then a sub function **AddImageToBody**.

 {{< highlight csharp >}}
 public static void InsertPictureInWordDocumentFeature()